Insuring Regulated Vehicles

 $2 million minimum insurance1

-• Regulated vehicles that operate outside of Manitoba, including commercial trucks,
+• Regulated vehicles that operate outside of Manitoba, including commercial trucks and

 • Regulated Vehicles used to haul dangerous goods that require an ERAP 2